frankvanhest/value-objects/src/Email/README.md

 }
 ```

-You can override the methods `assert` and `modifyValue` if they don't meet your requirements.
-The assertion for a valid
+You can override the methods `assert` and `alterValueBeforeConstructing` if they don't meet your requirements.
+The
-e-mail address is based on PHP `filter_var` flag `FILTER_VALIDATE_EMAIL` which only
+assertion for a valid e-mail address is based on PHP `filter_var` flag `FILTER_VALIDATE_EMAIL` which only
 supports [RFC822](#http://www.faqs.org/rfcs/rfc822.html).

 ## Contribution